 A few days ago my Macbook Pro wouldn’t turn on.
 It had been working fine.
-The last time I used it a day or two before I had closed it up and set it to the side.
+The last time I used it was a day or two before I had closed it up and set it to the side.
 I didn’t turn it off or anything, but now it was acting as if it had a dead battery and wouldn’t boot.
 It had been plugged in the whole time.
-I checked the power connection and noticed that the little two prong adapter had slipped off the power brick a few millimeters but not enough to see like it would have cut power.
+I checked the power connection and noticed that the little two prong adapter had slipped off the power brick a few millimeters, but not enough to seem like it would have cut power.
 I also noticed there was a bit of browning on the USB-C cable end connected to the brick.
 Maybe the cable got fried somehow?
 We’ve had a few storms lately but the power never went out and the brick has been plugged into a surge protector the whole time.

 After re-securing everything with no success, I tried a different wall outlet.
 Still nothing.

 Lacking a second USB-C to USB-C cable I decided to try my iPad power brick with my GoPro USB-C to USB-A short cable.
 Considering the 13 watt output of the iPad brick compared to the 87 watt output of the native MacBook Pro power brick, I figured I would give it a half hour or so to charge up before attempting to turn it on.
 But even then, nothing.
 So I got an idea.
 I would use my USB-C to USB-A dongle that I normally use for hooking hard drives and other things to my MacBook Pro, and connect it to the GoPro cable.
 The result is a makeshift USB-C to USB-C cable that I could then plug into the 87 watt brick.

 The second I plugged the computer in, it chirped and flashed a 100% battery charge icon center screen.

 If it had 100% battery power already, why wasn’t it turning on?